How to register for VAT

 Self Assessment return

-How to register online
+How to register for VAT online

 The easiest way is to register online, using your business tax account.
 Register for VAT online at the UK government’s VAT registration hub.